Lostmyname/web-playbook/.github/ISSUE_TEMPLATE.md

 -->

 ### Checklist
-- [ ] List the proposed play in README linking it to this issue.
 - [ ] Define the problems and solutions in this issue
 - [ ] Get feedback.
 Should a new play be proposed?
 Open PR or close issue.